sst/guide/_chapters/display-a-note.md

 We are doing a couple of things here.

 1. We are using the `useEffect` Hook to load the note when our component first loads.
 We then save it to the state.
-We get the `id` of our note from the URL using the props automatically passed to us by React-Router in `props.match.params.id`.
-The keyword `id` is a part of the pattern matching in our route (`/notes/:id`).
+We get the `id` of our note from the URL using `useParams` hook that comes with React Router.
+The `id` is a part of the pattern matching in our route (`/notes/:id`).

 2. If there is an attachment, we use the key to get a secure link to the file we uploaded to S3.
 We then store this in the new note object as `note.attachmentURL`.